 Pupils may choose to confide in a member of school staff if they are concerned about their own welfare or that of a peer.
 Pupils should be made aware that it may not possible for staff to offer complete confidentiality in cases of pupil welfare.
-If a member of staff considers a pupil to be at serious risk of harm then confidentiality cannot be kept.
+If a member of staff considers a pupil to be at serious risk of harm then confidentiality cannot be kept and the concern must be shared with the Director of Pupil Welfare immediately.
 It is important not to make promises of confidentiality that cannot be kept even if a pupil puts pressure on a member of staff to do so.

-- 7.1 A pupil may present at the medical centre in the first instance.
+A pupil may present at the medical centre in the first instance.
 This gives the medical team a key role in identifying mental health issues early.
-If a student confides in a member of the school medical team then they should be encouraged to speak to their Housemaster and/or DSL.
-After nursing assessment, any immediate concern for a student's mental health should be reported to the school doctor and an appointment made.
-Confidentiality will be maintained within the boundaries of safeguarding the pupil.
-The school doctor will decide what information is appropriate to share with parents and the DSL.
-The DSL may decide to share relevant information with certain colleagues on a need to know basis. - 7.2 The School will balance a pupil's right of confidentiality against the School's overarching duties to safeguard pupils' health, safety and welfare and to protect pupils from suffering significant harm. - 7.3 Where a pupil withholds consent and/or in any other circumstances where the School considers it necessary and proportionate to the need and level of risk, confidential information may be shared with staff, parents, medical professionals and external agencies (such as BSCB) on a need to know basis.
+If a pupil confides in a member of the school medical team then they should be encouraged to speak to their Housemaster and/or Director of Pupil Welfare.

+After nursing assessment, any immediate concern for a pupil's mental health should be reported to the school Medical Officer/GP and an appointment made.
+Confidentiality will be maintained within the boundaries of safeguarding the pupil and guidelines on information sharing.
+Confidential information may be shared in order to ensure the safety and well-being of the pupil and others who may be affected by their actions.

+The school Medical Officer/GP will decide what information is appropriate to share with parents and/or the Director of Pupil Welfare.

+7.1 The School will balance a pupil's right of confidentiality against the School's overarching duties to safeguard pupils' health, safety and welfare and to protect pupils from suffering significant harm.

+7.2 Where a pupil withholds consent and/or in any other circumstances where the School considers it necessary and proportionate to the need and level of risk, confidential information may be shared with parents, medical professionals and external agencies (such as Children's Social Services) on a need to know basis.